 Wayang Kulit Bali | Shadow Puppets of Bali | Stories by Soumya

-A traditional shadow puppet play in progress.
+A traditional shadow puppet play is in progress.

 Picture Credits – Pixabay Creative Commons